Sustainable Rossmoor’s recent successes and activities include:

 In pursuit of this mission, all club activities and actions shall comply with Golden Rain Foundation Policy 302.0.

 We know that climate change, global warming, and depletion of our natural resources have an impact on human and animal lives.
 Instead of shrugging our shoulders and assuming there’s nothing we can do about it, Sustainable Rossmoor is committed to adopting actions in our personal lives, and advocating for change at the Mutual and GRF levels, that reduce our impact on the environment.
 Club members have always believed that expanding awareness about environmental sustainability throughout the Rossmoor community should be a top priority.

-One of our major successes here in Rossmoor is the soon-to-be installed Solar Farm, up on the hill close to MOD.
-We expect this 1 mega-watt solar array to be operational in late 2018 and is expected to provide 60% of Golden Rain Foundation’s electrical needs.That’s quite exciting and we are very proud of our role in bringing this to fruition.
-Our Water Conservation Committee works with the Mutuals to reduce water use and water waste in the landscape in Rossmoor.
-And we are also exploring ways to bring green waste composting (Trash Talk Committee) and electric vehicle charging stations (EVCS Committee) to our community.
+One of our major successes here in Rossmoor is the Solar Farm, up on the hill close to MOD.
+This one mega-watt solar array opened in 2019 and is expected to provide 60% of Golden Rain Foundation’s electrical needs.That’s quite exciting and we are very proud of our role in bringing this to fruition.
+Our Sustainable Landscape Committee (SLC) works with the Mutuals to reduce water use and waste in the landscape within Rossmoor.
+We brought green waste composting (Trash Talk Committee) and electric vehicle charging stations (EVCS Committee) to our community.
 We introduced Meatless Monday to our community (Planet Friendly Eating).
 We coordinate with Cleaner Contra Costa Challenge to educate our community on energy and water conservation strategies to take at home.